-The Solvency Capital Requirement is higher compared to that at the end of the prior year and this reflects the increases in Basic Solvency Capital Requirement set out above.
+The Solvency Capital Requirement is lower compared to that at the end of the prior year.
+The higher loss absorbing capacity of technical provisions reflects the growth in the with-profits book of business over the year.

 No simplifications have been used to calculate any of the Solvency Capital Requirement risk modules.